Japans Royals: Tradition, Myths And Instagram - UrduPoint

 The royals face huge pressure to conform to tradition and meet exacting standards of behaviour, with each move intensely scrutinised.

-They rarely share their personal lives -- even on an official Instagram account which went live in April, in an attempt to spark interest among younger generations.
+They rarely share their personal lives -- even on an official Instagram account that went live in April in an attempt to spark interest among younger generations.

 Criticism of the emperor is virtually non-existent in Japan, a phenomenon known as the Chrysanthemum taboo.